PageCrawl can generate RSS feeds for your monitored pages, allowing you to follow detected changes from any RSS reader or automation tool.

 Each RSS feed has a unique URL with an access code.
 When a monitored page detects a change, the feed is updated with the new entry.
 Feeds follow the Atom format and can be consumed by any standard RSS reader.

-- All pages in a workspace - Get a combined feed of all changes across the workspace
+- All pages in workspace - Get a combined feed of all changes across the workspace

 Setting Up an RSS Feed